Lead Composer and CEO

-As an active film and TV composer and member of BMI with clients such as Spirit Music Collective, Haus Music and Sound, Hagon has a number of TV and film composing credits to his name including the History Channel's hit TV show American Pickers, PBS' Genealogy Roadshow, Destination America, MSNBC's Lockup, CNBC'sThe Filthy Rich Guide and The Deed, and the independent films Cibe and RideTheWave.
+As an active film and TV composer and member of BMI with clients such as Spirit Music Collective, Haus Music and Sound, Hagon has a number of TV and film composing credits to his name including the History Channel's hit TV show American Pickers, PBS' Genealogy Roadshow, Destination America, MSNBC's Lockup, CNBC'sThe Filthy Rich Guide and The Deed, and the independent films Cibe and award winning RideTheWave.

 An experienced and well rounded musician in all genres, Hagon received his degree in Professional Music from Berklee College of Music and graduated cum laude with a concentration in music production, composition for film and TV and music education.
 He went on to receive his diploma in Media Composition and a diploma in Cinematic Orchestration from the London School of Creative Studies and studied with Charles Fernandez who is known for his orchestrations and compositions for HBO's "The Band of Brothers", The Butterfly Effect, numerous film trailers and his many contributions to Disney, MGM and Universal.
 Hagon received his master's degree from Indiana University-Purdue University at Indianapolis in Music Technology.